Free digital copy

 “To a certain extent, the pandemic has been the catalyst for some of the trends we saw pre-Covid whereby producers are able to go directly to the consumer and in equal measure consumers are thinking a lot more broadly about where their food comes from and so will go directly to their local producer instead of the big supermarket,” he continues.
 “One of the great things about the current climate is that there is extraordinary choice now, you don’t just have to go to the supermarket.
 You can source many different foods locally - items that had you visited a supermarket directly you may not have discovered before.”

 Going forwards, however, Kevin adds that online shopping and ecommerce pose the biggest opportunity for independent retailers.
 “In Britain we really enjoy eating.
 The TV is filled back-to-back with cookery programs and recipe sections are dominating a lot of newspapers now.
 In short, the market is there and the challenge is really making sure retailers are showing their products in the way the consumer wants it,” he says.

 “As Covid has made abundantly clear, producers have to have a digital presence because that’s the way people shop today.
 Therefore, as we enter the New Year, still living with the virus, having an online shopping option will be extremely important,” Kevin explains.

 Retail Think Tank’s report also found that there is a big opportunity in ecommerce food retailing.
 “The home delivery and click-and-collect services, after seeing such increased uptake for the grocers in 2020, are set to remain popular [in 2020],” it said.

-With independent retailers set to continue benefiting from the local shopping revival in 2021, online shopping offers a new avenue for growth this year and beyond.
+With independent retailers set to continue benefiting from the shop local revival in 2021, online shopping offers a new avenue for growth this year and beyond.

 For more digital tips and advice for boosting ecommerce sales, download our Ultimate Guide to Online Retail for free here.